PANTHEONtech/lighty-yang-validator/README.md

 * **yang**: generates a yang file (used with simplify will print the simplified yang file)

+* **analyze**: the analyze function counts the occurrence of each keyword in a model

+*note: analyze format does not work with --parse-all option*

 ## Examples

 * Validate: To **validate the module only**: